 - Recognition

-- Since the only advantage of paid employment is getting paid, it makes sense to see whether you’re trading your life energy for what it’s worth
+- Since the advantage of paid employment is getting paid, see whether you’re trading your life energy for what it’s worth

-- Getting paid as much as you can is not greed, but out of self-respect & appreciation for life
+- Getting paid as much as possible isn’t greed, but self-respect

 Catching Fire: The Crossover Point